right-stack/Snake-Game-RL/README.md

 # DQN-Snake
 The classic Snake game using Deep Q-Networks (https://arxiv.org/pdf/1509.06461.pdf).
-The snake game environment used was built with Pygame.
+The snake game environment used was implemented in Pygame.
 A DQN agent plays the game by going towards the objective, the action is predicted by the Neural Network from the state.

 ## Usage